 Temple of Zeus

-One of the seven wonders of the ancient world, the colossal thirteen meter tall statue of Zeus, built by the renowned Athenian sculptor Phidias was housed in this temple.
-It was decorated in gold, ivory, and precious stones and finds mention in several historical texts.
-The statue is said to have burnt in the fire of Constantinople in the 5th century AD.
+This temple housed the colossal thirteen meter tall statue of Zeus.
+It was built by the renowned Athenian sculptor Phidias.
+Regarded as one of the seven wonders of the ancient world, gold, ivory, and precious stones adorned it and it finds mention in several historical texts.
+It is believed that the statue was burnt in the fire of Constantinople in the 5th century AD.

 Temple of Hera

 Only a few columns survive at the restored site but this temple, dedicated to Hera, the queen of Greek Gods, is one of the most venerable.
-It is at the altar of this temple that the Olympic flame is lit and carried to the rest of the world.
+The Olympic flame was lit at the altar of this temple and carried to the rest of the world.

-A covered walkway, typically colonnaded was discovered during excavation.
+During excavation, a covered walkway, typically colonnaded, was discovered.
 It derives its name because a word used to echo seven times when spoken.
 It is built next to the stadium.

 Museum of the history of the Olympic Games of Antiquity